aspose-cells/Aspose.Cells-API-References/english/javascript-cpp/pivotfield/_index.md

 | Parameter | Type | Description |
 | --- | --- | --- |
 | isHiddenDetail | boolean | Whether hide the detail of the pivot field. |

+**Remarks**

+NOTE: This method is now obsolete.
+Instead, please use PivotField.PivotItems.HideAllDetail() method instead .
+This method will be removed 12 months later since August 2026.
+Aspose apologizes for any inconvenience you may have experienced.

 ### addCalculatedItem(string, string) {#addCalculatedItem-string-string-}